 As you can see, their retirement income gap would widen each year.
 And since their annuity wouldn’t include any cost of living adjustments, this income gap would widen faster than the rate of inflation.

-If they decided against the annuity, they’d have a wider income gap.
-But since all their guaranteed income increases at the same rate as inflation, their retirement income gap would widen at the same rate as inflation:
+If they decided against the annuity their income gap would be wider.
+But since all their guaranteed income increases at the same rate as inflation, their retirement income gap would widen at the same rate as inflation.
+They’d also leave themselves with a larger pool of savings to take distributions from:

 In John & Jane’s situation, they need to squeeze $30,580 per year from their nest egg of $1,000,000.
 And since the nest egg is sitting in a qualified plan, they’ll need to produce $30,580 after paying tax on the withdrawals.

-The IRS calculates “provisional income” when determining whether to tax your social security benefits.
-Provisional income is your adjusted gross income (AGI), plus any tax exempt interest you receive, plus 50% of your social security benefits.
+Let’s start with how their Social Security benefits will be taxed.
+The IRS calculates “provisional income” when determining whether to tax your Social Security benefits.
+Provisional income is your adjusted gross income (AGI), plus any tax exempt interest you receive, plus 50% of your Social Security benefits.

 The $1,000,000 Question

 First, they could annuitize the entire $1,000,000.
-John and Jane would hand over the entire $1,000,000 to an insurance company, in return for an annuity that pays you a guaranteed monthly income for the rest of their lives.
-By annuitizing there’s no risk that they’d ever outlive their money, or that they’d have to cut spending because of poor investment performance.
+John and Jane would hand over the entire $1,000,000 to an insurance company, in return for an annuity that pays them a guaranteed monthly income for the rest of their lives.
+By annuitizing there’s no risk that they’d ever outlive their money – the insurance company is obligated to keep paying them no matter what.
+There’s also no risk that they’d ever need to cut their spending due to poor investment performance.

 On the other hand, they’d lose total flexibility over their nest egg.
 If there’s an unforeseen emergency or expense, they wouldn’t have any of the $1,000,000 at their disposal.
-They also wouldn’t have anything left over for their beneficiaries.
+They also wouldn’t have anything left over for their beneficiaries, and without a cost of living adjustment inflation would likely become a problem.

 John & Jane could also invest the entire $1,000,000, and use none of it to buy an annuity.
 They could build a portfolio designed to match their income needs and tolerance for risk.
 And if the income from the portfolio isn’t enough, they could draw from the principal $1,000,000 to make up the difference.